 Without enough sunlight, the plant might think that the colder season is approaching.
 This triggers them to go into dormancy.

 When there is sunlight, there are leaves to do photosynthesis.
-When there is no sunlight, there is no point to waste extra energy for leaves creation.
-So it may be why there leaves are dropping.
+When there is no sunlight, there is no point in wasting extra energy for leaves creation.
+So it may be why their leaves could be dropping.

 The baby is now going to sleep.
 To wake it up, one way is to give it more sunlight and warmth.

 2. Too Much Water